Materials science: Tin

 • Perfect for symbolic jewelry

-• Nickel-free (in high-quality alloys)
+• Nickel-free (with high-quality alloy)

-Tin is commonly used for:
+Pewter is often used for:

 • Pendants & Amulets